heroku/pyAnalyticsCloud/README.md

 More information about getting your [Security Token](https://help.salesforce.com/apex/HTViewHelpDoc?id=user_security_token.htm)

-The quickest way to get started is to load an entire table into SFDC Analytics, Insights
+The quickest way to get started is to load an entire table into Salesforce Wave

     pyac-table postgres://username:password@db.example.com/database table_name